OceanicSquirrel/themes-for-ytmdesktop-player/README.md

 * [Snow Blind](https://github.com/kerichdev/themes-for-ytmdesktop-player/tree/main#Snow-Blind)
 * [White Gold](https://github.com/kerichdev/themes-for-ytmdesktop-player/tree/main#White-Gold)

-## How to install
+## Installation

-Installation is super simple.
+### No client

-Step 1: Click one of the links from the list above and then copy the code.\
+Use any CSS injector to apply the theme to `music.youtube.com` and its sublinks.

-Step 2: Navigate to the settings of the Youtube Music Desktop App\
+### Youtube Music Desktop App (th-ch)

-Step 3: Go to the appearances tab and turn on custom theme\
+Choose the theme you like, and copy its contents locally, or clone the entire repo.

-Step 4: Click on the pencil icon to open up the editor window\
+Assuming you have the latest build with the theme selection menu, open the app, click `Options > Visual Tweaks > Theme > Import custom CSS file`, and choose the CSS file you want to apply.

-Step 5: Paste in the code and press the save button\
+### Youtube Music Desktop App (adlerluiz)

-Step 6: Enjoy!
+Step 1: Click one of the links from the list above and then copy the code Step 2: Navigate to the settings of the Youtube Music Desktop App Step 3: Go to the appearances tab and turn on custom theme Step 4: Click on the pencil icon to open up the editor window Step 5: Paste in the code and press the save button Step 6: Enjoy!

 ## Themes